Rage Against the Machine: 2009–2015: UK "Killing in the Name" Christmas campaign, European tour, and L.A. Rising

 In an April 2014 interview with The Pulse of Radio, drummer Brad Wilk indicated that, as far as he knew, Rage Against the Machine's 2011 performance at L.A.
 Rising was their final show.
 In February 2015, Tim Commerford said that uncertainty over when they might play again was typical of the band's functioning, speculating: "It could be tomorrow; it could be 10 years from now".
-On October 16, the 2010 performance in Finsbury Park was released on DVD and Blu-ray.
+On October 16, the band's 2010 performance in Finsbury Park was released on DVD and Blu-ray as Live at Finsbury Park.

 2016–2019: Prophets of Rage

 In May 2016, It was announced that Morello, Wilk and Commerford had formed a supergroup, Prophets of Rage, with the rappers Chuck D of Public Enemy and B-Real of Cypress Hill.
 The band toured through 2016 and played songs by Rage Against the Machine, Public Enemy and Cypress Hill.
 Commerford said that year that Rage Against the Machine had not split up.
 Morello said: "We have nothing but the greatest love and honor and respect for Zack de la Rocha [...] who is working on his own music, which I'm sure will be fantastic—he's a great artist in his own right.
 But where you're going to hear Rage Against the Machine is in Prophets of Rage."
-In May 2018, Wilk said Rage Against the Machine would make him happy, and that "it's just really a matter of getting us all on the same page".
+In May 2018, Wilk said a Rage Against the Machine reunion would make him happy, and that "it's just really a matter of getting us all on the same page".
 In November 2019, Chuck D and B-Real confirmed that Prophets of Rage had disbanded.